apache/whimsy/README.md

 Details for each type of deployed tool or script:

- * **Static content**  Changes pushed to GitHub master will be automatically deployed - every commit triggers the puppet agent to do an update, which may take a few minutes.
+ * **Static content**  Changes pushed to GitHub master will be automatically deployed - every commit triggers pygitpubsub to do an update, which may take a few minutes.
 Note that this includes the contents of scripts and applications too.